ideateGudy/simple-task-api/README.md

 A simple API for managing tasks, built with Express and MongoDB.

+# Technologies Used

+- Node.js + Express.js
+- MongoDB + Mongoose
+- Winston + Winston-daily-rotate-file + Morgan
+- Joi + Celebrate (for validation)

 # Features

 - Create, read, update, and delete tasks
-- Task completion status
+- Update task completion status
-- Task due dates
 - Task filtering by completion status
 - Logging with Morgan and Winston